Mantra (actor): Production and directions

 Mantra has directed and produced various films and shorts films under the banner of his production company Mantramugdh Productions.
-In 2017, his short film, Khatara, which portrayes the story of a simple small-town boy and his love for his car, won the Best Actor's Award at the 4th Bengaluru International Short Film Festival.
+In 2017, his short film, Khatara, which portrays the story of a simple small-town boy and his love for his car, won the Best Actor's Award at the 4th Bengaluru International Short Film Festival.
 Khatara was produced by Mantramugdh Productions in association with PitaraStudios and Purple Production.

 Saudade, another short film produced by Mantra, won the Best Cinematography award at the 4th Bengaluru International Short Film Festival and was also selected in the Goa Short Film Festival and Bengaluru International Short Film Festival in 2019.

 In 2016, Mantra produced and directed the short film, Deja Brew, featuring his mother.
 It was screened at the Filmingo International Short Film Festival, 5th Mumbai Short International Film Festival and 5th Delhi Short International Film Festival and Cineframe International Short Film Festival, Kolkata.

 He made his debut in Bengali cinema with his first Bengali film ANA which is based on transgender, was released on OTT platform ZEE5.
 Ana was nominated for the award of 'Best actor in a leading role' at the Moscow Indie Film Festival.